emidombek/nomada-photo/assets/css/NOMADA-PHOTO.md

   - Gallery Landing Page, Destination Pages (8) About and Contact in total there are 11 pages.
   - Overall styling: Removing default margins/padding/borders, adding basic backround color,text styles and display properties to the Body through selecting Body/Header/Main/Footer.
   - Custom styling on some elements, several hover effects have been used in the Header, Main and Footer section of the Body many of these have been removed or modified for smaller screens via media queries.
+- The Landing Page and Destination pages only differ in gallery containers and hover effects used with those gallery containers.
+- The Destination Pages differ only in text descriptions and images.
+The HTML/CSS is the same on each page besides the different image files and text.

 ## Code

 All pages:

 - HTML boilerplate for all pages to start, styled using CSS flexbox.
 All pages have the same Head, Header and Footer.
-- The Landing Page and Destination pages only differ in gallery containers and hover effects used with those gallery containers.
-- The Destination Pages differ only in text descriptions and images.
-The styling is the same on each page.

-- Primary Design system is as follows:

- --font-family: Raleway, sans-serif, Source Serif Pro, sans-serif;
-  --primary-font: Raleway, sans-serif;
-  --secondary-font: Source Serif Pro, sans-serif;
-  --main-color: white;
-  --background-color: white;
-  --primary-color: #D8D5BF;
-  --secondary-color: #AEC1BA;
-  --accent-color: #CF755A;
-  --text-color-primary: #000000;
-  --text-color-secondary: #464646;
-  --text-color-accent: #CF755A;
-  --text-color-secondary-accent: #737373;
-  --line-height: 1.5;

 Gallery Landing and Destination Pages description of Code and Content: